 With the significant further development in the field of additive manufacturing, by means of both powder fed and powder bed techniques, DMG MORI is now able to offer both the most important generative manufacturing processes under one roof.
-In this interview, Patrick Diederich, responsible for Advanced Technologies at DMG MORI, talks about the way DMG MORI now presents itself as a full-service provider in the additive manufacture of metallic components.
+In this interview, Patrick Diederich, responsible for Advanced Technologies at DMG MORI, talks about the way the company now presents itself as a full-service provider in the additive manufacture of metallic components.

 Additive manufacturing has long proven its enormous potential in recent times.
 The annual growth rate of today’s still small market is over 30 percent, even considerably higher in part in the field of metallic components.
 According to recent studies, additive manufacturing will grow by between 20 to 50 percent by the year 2020.
 In other words, the market will grow by a factor of 2 to 4.
 It makes sense for a technological leader DMG MORI to be consistently involved in this development.
 DMG MORI has already been operating successfully in the field of additive manufacturing with laser deposition welding with powder nozzle technology for four years now.
 With its recently acquired majority shareholding in REALIZER GmbH from Borchen, the company has now extended its portfolio to include powder bed fusion (PBF) technology.